hypo69/hypo/docs/gemini/set 0/en/consultant/src/suppliers/aliexpress/campaign/prepare_all_camapaigns.md

     """
     Validates and prepares all AliExpress campaigns.

-    This function orchestrates the process of validating and preparing affiliate campaigns on AliExpress.
+    This function orcheStartes the process of validating and preparing affiliate campaigns on AliExpress.
 If a campaign doesn't exist, it will initiate the creation process.